aukspot/dles/README.md

 - [Emoji Quiz - Movies](https://www.emojiquiz.net/movies) - Use the emojis to guess the title of the movie.
 - [Emoji Quiz - TV](https://www.emojiquiz.net/tv) - Use the emojis to guess the title of the tv show.
 - [faces](https://faces.wtf) - Guess the names of the movie stars that are blended together into a single image.
+- [Faustdle](https://faustdle.com/) - Guess the One Piece character of the day.
 - [Flickle](https://flickle.app) - Guess the movie based on the given video clips.
 - [Framed](https://framed.wtf) - Guess the movie from 6 frames.
 - [Gaps](https://gaps.wtf) - Guess the movie based on the blanks and given information.